astronomer/astro-blog/posts/what-is-reverse-etl-and-how-can-it-improve-data-flow.md

 Automating workflows will allow your employees to sleep better and have more time to truly deliver value.

+**\
 Have questions about my experience with these tools or data stacks in general?
-I’m happy to chat on [Twitter](https://twitter.com/sarahmk125) or [LinkedIn](https://www.linkedin.com/in/sarah-krasnik/).
+I’m happy to chat on [Twitter](https://twitter.com/sarahmk125) or [LinkedIn](https://www.linkedin.com/in/sarah-krasnik/).**

-\--

-***About the author:***
+**About the author**

-*Sarah leads data engineering at Perpay, and is an active writer and member of the data community.
-She has a passion for building and scaling modern data stacks and constantly thinking about what’s next in the data tooling world.*
+Sarah Krasnik leads data engineering at Perpay, and is an active writer and member of the data community.
+She has a passion for building and scaling modern data stacks and constantly thinking about what’s next in the data tooling world.